-Dear Students and Families of the Rochester City School District,
+Dear Students, Families, and Staff Members of the Rochester City School District,

 Superintendent of Schools